ByrdJayson/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. What are the main differences between a stateful and a functional component?
+  Functional components are normal JS functions which do not require state, cannot use lifecycle methods, and use simple returns instead of render.
+Stateful components require state, a render method, and can use lifecycle methods.
 2. When does a componentWillMount function be called?
-What about a componentWillUpdate?
+What about a componentWillUpdate? componentWillMount is called right before a component mounts. componentWillUpdate is called right before a component is rendered.
 3. Define stateful logic.
+  Stateful logic is logic that creates or mutates state.
 4. What are the three step of creating a successful test?
 What is done in each phase?
+  Arrange, Act, Assert.
+Arrange is setting up the pieces(Rendering a component, defining inputs, etc ).
+Acting is the action phase, like click or type.
+Assert is saying 'this should be/do this'.
+If not, find out why.